- In January, 2013 -

 In July, the University of Florida researchers attached satellite/VHF telemetry units to three more adult female American crocodiles.
 These animals ranged from 2.56m to 2.93m in total length.
 One of these females had already been captured 22 years ago, in 1989, when she was 84 cm long!
 These animals have been added to the interactive tracking map, which enables online users to follow the crocodiles´ movements over time as they move through the coastal habitats of the Everglades.

-You can also track these animals on the Fonds de Dotation pour la Biodiversité´s (FDB) website – www.fdbiodiversite.org.
+You can also track these animals on the Fonds de Dotation pour la Biodiversité´s (The Explorers Foundation) website – www.fdbiodiversite.org.

 - In August, 2011 -